 13. The Pronouncement

 After the kiss the officiant will introduce the new couple to all those in attendance.

 It is my pleasure to introduce to you all for the first time as husband and wife, Mr. and Mrs. Peter Parker.

 14. The Recessional

 Ok, it’s over.
 Let’s get out of here.
-The bride and groom walk out together and then in reverse order from how they walked in, the wedding party walks out.
+The bride and groom walk out together hand in hand.
+Then the wedding party walks out in reverse order from how they walked in.

 If I were making a program for the wedding ceremony it would only include:

 Processional – Music Choice

 Exchange of Rings